juntaochen1/juntaochen1.github.io/_pages/about.md

 -->

 \
-I am actively looking for motivated students in research projects on cyber-physical systems security and resilience, robotics, quantum AI and its security.
-If you are interested in joining our group, please send me an email with your CV and a brief description of past research/project experiences.
+**[PhD Openings]** I am actively looking for self-motivated PhD students in research projects on cyber-physical systems security and resilience, AI, quantum AI and its security.
+If you are interested, please send me an email with your CV, transcript, language test (if applicable), and a brief description of past research/project experiences.

+**[Research Opportunity]** For masters and undergraduate students interested in gaining research experience in the areas of AI, robotics, smart cities and cybersecurity, feel free to contact me with your CV and a brief description of past research/project experiences (if any).

 Research Interests
 ------